 Hilton Business: 125,000 Points

-You can apply for Hotel Rewards Credit Cards here.
+You can see different Hotel Rewards Credit Cards here.

 I’ve written at length about what each card offers, so I’m going to link to that post here if you aren’t already up to speed on the benefits.

 The most important thing to know is the rules on new Amex cards.
 You are *generally* allowed to have 5 Amex personal & small business cards combined (though people have gotten 6 or more).
 Charge cards like the Amex Gold and Amex Platinum (also see: 100k Platinum offer via CardMatch) do not count towards that limit.
 As well, you can only get the bonus offers once per lifetime per card.

 There are two exceptions to that rule.

 One: If you get a mailer or email with an offer that doesn’t contain the language about not being eligible if you’ve had the card.

 Two: If you are given an offer on the Amex website to upgrade from the Hilton Honors card to the Ascend card.
 This usually requires $3,000 in spend and if you have upgraded and later downgraded and receive the offer again, you can participate again.